 Generally, in most newly built homes a single garage is smaller in length than a double garage.
 This is due to size constraints of the block of land the house is built on.

 As specified in the Australian Standards the minimum single and double garage sizes are as follows:

-- The minimum single garage size is 3m x 5.4 with a 2.4m door width.
+- MINIMUM single garage size: 3m x 5.4 with a 2.4m door width size

 The above information was taken from AS 2890.1 Section 5.4. *Warning gauges shall be provided for headroom with less than 2.3m clearance.

-Local council policy may alter these garage & carport sizes so be aware of that. however, in most cases they follow very similar to this table.
+Local council policy may alter these garage & carport sizes so be aware of that.
+However, in most cases, they follow very similarly to this table.
 The distance your garage of property can be from your boundary is dependent on your r-zoning and your council policies.

 How much Garage Size Do You Need?